99designs/gqlgen/CONTRIBUTING.md

 New features should be made against the `next` branch.

+### Coding Guidelines

+Before opening a pull request, please read [RULES.md](./RULES.md).
+It describes the coding practices we expect — error handling, context discipline, concurrency, testing, and how to work with generated code and the `_examples` module.
+If you use an AI coding assistant, point it at that file; PRs are reviewed against those standards regardless of how the code was produced.
+Attribute contributions to the people who directed the work, not to the tool — do not add AI-tool `Co-authored-by:` lines or "Generated with …" trailers to commits or PRs.

 ### License

 By contributing to gqlgen, you agree that your contributions will be licensed under its MIT license.